Residence Hall Safety and Security

-The safety of students in the residence halls is the first and most fundamental concern of the Office of Residential Student Services staff; it should be your first priority, too.
+The safety of students in the residence halls is the first and most fundamental concern of the Office of Residence Life; it should be your first priority, too.
 Your individual actions can have a direct impact on your safety and security and that of each student who lives in the residence halls.

 General Safety and Security Procedures

 Here are some personal safety and security suggestions:

 - LOCK YOUR DOOR EACH TIME YOU LEAVE YOUR ROOM.
 CARRY YOUR KEYS WITH YOU AT ALL TIMES.